apasto/PaBr19Accompanying/README.md

 # PaBr19 Accompanying Data

-Accompanying data to the submitted manuscipt "A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe".
+Accompanying data to the submitted manuscript "A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe".

 This data has been prepared as a git repository.